-These awards are presented annually at Homecoming during the Black Alumni Scholarship banquet.
+The EBAN Awards are presented annually at Homecoming during the Black Alumni Scholarship Banquet.

 While at Elon, Kebbler M. Williams was an Isabella Cannon Leadership Fellow, an Elon College Honors Fellow and a North Carolina Teaching Fellow.
 She also participated in the Elon Gospel Choir, the SMART Mentor Program and had several leadership roles in various campus organizations.
 When selected as a Youth Trustee at the end of her senior year in 1998, Williams became the first black female appointed to the Elon Board of Trustees.
 She is featured among other distinguished black alumni on the Elon Wall of Fame in the African American Resource Room.
 She was invited back to the Board of Trustees in 2008 as a full member, was elected secretary in 2014, serves as vice chair of the board’s academic affairs committee, is a member of the alumni affairs committee and is a new trustee mentor.
 She earned her Elon degree in elementary education and a master’s degree in school administration from North Carolina State University, where she was a NC Principal Fellow.
 She also holds a doctorate degree in educational leadership from the University of North Carolina at Chapel Hill.
 In 2010, she was honored as Elon’s Distinguished Alumna of the Year.